 Water and sewerage companies have to remove and process the rain water which falls on properties and then flows directly or indirectly into the public drainage systems.
 This is known as surface water drainage.

 This is an essential service.
 Without good upkeep of the drainage system, the likelihood of surface water flooding and sewer flooding would increase dramatically.
-The companies collect around £1 billion each year to cover the costs of providing surface water drainage service.

 You will pay for surface water drainage in your bill in one of four ways: